Magnetism-driven unconventional effects in Ising superconductors: role of proximity, tunneling, and nematicity

-To put these qualitative considerations on a firm theoretical footing we use a model band dispersion, $\xi(\mathbf{k})$, to describe the $\Gamma$-valley of monolayer NbSe$_{2}$ calculated with respect to $E_{F}$.
-We use this to calculate the order parameter for $B \parallel c$ and $B \perp c$ and combine this with the information from our first-principles calculations to determine the spin-dependent tunneling conductance (see Methods and Supplementary Material).
+To put this on a firm theoretical footing we use a model band dispersion to describe the $\Gamma$-valley of monolayer NbSe$_{2}$ (since this is the valley through which most of the tunneling occurs!).
+We use this to calculate the order parameter for $B \parallel c$ and $B \perp c$ and combine this with the information from our first-principles calculations to determine the spin-dependent tunneling conductance \cite{SM}.

 The calculated $d I/dV$ for an out-of-plane $B$ is shown in Fig.~\ref{fig:cond}(a).
-Note that for each value of $B \parallel c$, we only find one $dI/dV$ peak at $|e|V = 2 \Delta_{o}$ which is not split by Zeeman coupling.
-This is due to the fact that the top and bottom NbSe$_{2}$ layers undergo the same amount of proximity induced exchange splitting, $\lambda_{\mathrm{ex}}$.
-This is because the magnitude of $m_{\rm Nb}$ is the same in the top and bottom NbSe$_{2}$ layers (Sec.\ref{sec:dft}).
-Hence, the superconducting density of states of NbSe$_{2}$ is split by the same amount and spin is conserved during tunneling which leads to the single peak \cite{meservey1994spin}.
+For each value of $B \parallel c$, we only find one $dI/dV$ peak at $|e|V = 2 \Delta_{o}$ which is not split by Zeeman coupling.
+This is due to the fact that the top and bottom NbSe$_{2}$ layers undergo the same amount of exchange splitting, $\lambda_{\mathrm{ex}}$ \cite{SM}.
+Hence, the superconducting density of states is split by the same amount and spin is conserved during tunneling which leads to the single peak \cite{meservey1994spin}.

 From Figure \ref{fig:cond}(a) it is evident that as the magnitude of $B$ increases, the position of the $dI/dV$ peak decreases.
 This is due to the suppression of the order parameter, $\Delta_{o}$, which is proportional to $B^{2}$.
-This is in the contrast to the Zeeman split peaks in the density of states which shifts linearly with the magnitude of the exchange field.
+This is in contrast to the Zeeman split peaks in the density of states which shifts linearly with the magnitude of the exchange field.
 We also find that the full-width half maximum (FWHM) of the conductance peaks remains unchanged and is insensitive to the amount of disorder that we consider.

 In Fig.~\ref{fig:cond}(b) we illustrate the calculated $d I/dV$ when $B \perp c$.
 We find a number of striking changes compared to Figure \ref{fig:cond}(a).
 The peak position of the $d I/dV$ decreases and is weakly dependent on the magnitude of $B$.
 Secondly, the FWHM of the $d I/dV$ increases as the magnitude of the in-plane $B$ increases.
 This is consistent with the spin-flip scattering rate increasing quadratically as $\eta B^{2}/2\Delta_{\mathrm{SOC}}^{2} $, where $\eta$ is the scattering rate due to paramagnetic defects \cite{sosenko2017unconventional,Haim2020}.